eduardm1/API/README.md

 ```

 ## :boom: Make the API fit to your case ##
+A few adjustements have to be made to make the API work on your project case.
+Don't panic, the steps and scenarios below will help you to do so.
   ### :boom: Overview ###

 Now you might be wondering what did prisma introspect and prisma generate do.